Fort Worth Sex Crime Lawyer

 - Distribution of obscene materials or participation in an obscene performance

-Additionally, the state of Texas recognizes a host of sexual offenses specifically against minors.
+Additionally, Texas law recognizes a host of sexual offenses specifically against minors.
 These include:

 - Aggravated kidnapping with the intent to sexually violate the minor